-38. RIGHT OF OFFSET
+44. RIGHT OF OFFSET

-AHCCCS shall be entitled to offset against any sums due the Contractor any expenses or costs incurred by AHCCCS or damages assessed by AHCCCS concerning the Contractor's non-conforming performance or failure to perform the Contract, including but not limited to expenses, costs and damages.
+AHCCCS shall be entitled to offset against any sums due the Contractor any expenses or costs incurred by AHCCCS or damages assessed by AHCCCS concerning the Contractor's non-conforming performance or failure to perform the Contract, including but not limited to expenses, costs, and damages.

-39. RIGHT TO ASSURANCE
+45. RIGHT TO ASSURANCE

 If AHCCCS, in good faith, has reason to believe that the Contractor does not intend to perform or is unable to continue to perform this contract, the AHCCCS Procurement Officer may demand in writing that the Contractor give a written assurance of intent to perform.
-The demand shall be sent to the Contractor by certified mail, return receipt required.
 Failure by the Contractor to provide written assurance within the number of days specified in the demand may, at the State's option, be the basis for terminating the Contract.

-40. RIGHT TO INSPECT PLANT OR PLACE OF BUSINESS
+46. RIGHT TO INSPECT PLANT OR PLACE OF BUSINESS

-AHCCCS may, at reasonable times, inspect the part of the plant or place of business of the Contractor or subcontractor that is related to the performance of this Contract, in accordance with ARS 41-2547.
+AHCCCS may, at reasonable times, inspect the part of the plant or place of business of the Contractor or subcontractor that is related to the performance of this Contract, in accordance with A.R.S. § 41-2547.

-41. SEVERABILITY
+47. SEVERABILITY